-Side(s): SS - Single-sided DS - Double-sided CL: CAS Latency
+SS - Single-sided DS - Double-sided DIMM support:

-DIMM support:

-- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration.
+- A 1- Supports one module inserted into either slot in Single-channel memory configuration. - B 1- Supports one pair of modules inserted into either the yellow slots or the black slots as one pair of Dual-channel memory configuration. - C 1- Supports four modules inserted into both the yellow and black slots as two pairs of Dual-channel memory configuration.